 Research identifies the importance of group emotional intelligence for collaboration (box 1) and is supported by a growing call for a more human approach to leadership.
 Kevin Murry, 2014 ‘Communicate to Inspire: a guide for leaders’ and Peter Cammock, 2003, ‘The Dance of Leadership: The call for soul in 21st century leadership’

 “Study after study has shown that teams are more creative and productive when they can achieve high levels of participation, coöperation and collaboration among members.
 Group emotional intelligence… is about bringing emotions deliberately to the surface and understanding how they affect the team’s work.
 It’s also about behaving in ways that build relationships both inside and outside the team and that strengthen the team’s ability to face challenges.
 Emotional intelligence means exploring, embracing, and ultimately relying on emotion in work that is, at the end of the day, deeply human.“ (HBR 2001)

 Ruku Ao is working to combine these factors into a uniquely New Zealand response to New Zealand’s own particular environment and challenges.
-This response centers around creating learning experiences that focus less on theory and more on fostering curiosity, courage, adaptiveness and the concrete application of better ways to work with groups.
+This response centres around creating learning experiences that focus less on theory and more on fostering curiosity, courage, adaptiveness and the concrete application of better ways to work with groups.

 Ruku Ao is deeply experiential and collaborative.
 Participants learn from observing, leading each other and designing changes in their own environments.

 It emerges out of a collaboration between leaders from Treasury and other public sector agencies, along with Toi and Manutuke Marae.